Dogster is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 5. Green Beans

-Green beans are a very nutritious, low-calorie, and high fiber vegetable snack that is safe for dogs to eat as a treat.
+Green beans are nutritious, low-calorie, and high-fiber vegetable snacks that are safe for dogs to eat as treats.
 All types of green beans are safe for consumption, but you must first make sure they are unsalted and unseasoned.

 chopped green beans in a glass bowl